mikemagi07/supplychain-dapp/README.md

 **Main Role:** The producer creates the product and starts its blockchain record.

 **Functionalities:**
-1. **Add Product** – Add new product details (name, description, quantity)
+1. **Add Product** – Add new product details (name, description, quantity) with product templates
+2. **Manage Quotations** – View, approve, or reject consumer quotation requests
+3. **Batch Approval** – Approve multiple quotations for the same product with a single production batch
-2. **Send to Supplier** – Transfer product to supplier and update blockchain record
+4. **Send to Supplier** – Transfer product to supplier and update blockchain record
-3. **View Product Status** – Check where the product is currently in the supply chain
+5. **View Product Status** – Check where the product is currently in the supply chain

 ---